MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/notifications.md

       :::image type="Overview essentials" source="media/notifications/overview-essentials.png" alt-text="screenshot of overview essentials page.":::
 1. On the **Overview** page, under **Manage**, select **Authentication**, and do the following:
-    1. Ensure that the **Platform configurations** is set to **Mobile and desktop applications** with atleast *https://login.microsoftonline.com/common/oauth2/nativeclient* as one of the Redirect URIs.
+    1. Ensure that the **Platform configurations** is set to **Mobile and desktop applications** with at least *https://login.microsoftonline.com/common/oauth2/nativeclient* as one of the Redirect URIs.
            :::image type="Authentication" source="media/notifications/authentication-inline.png" alt-text="screenshot of authentication page." lightbox="media/notifications/authentication-expanded.png":::
     1. Under **Advanced settings**, ensure **Allow public client flows** is set to **Yes**.
          :::image type="Advanced settings" source="media/notifications/advanced-settings.png" alt-text="screenshot of advanced settings page.":::